 “The makers of this video game are lucky to have such a cinematic-sounding, high-quality score for their game and I look forward to hearing more of this composer’s works in the coming years.”

 — ALAN ROGERS, REEL MUSIC

 Brian Sadler, originally born in Bethesda, MD, graduated from Pocono Mountain High School in Swiftwater, PA in 2001.
-Brian is currently a trombone player in the US Navy stationed at Navy Band Southeast in Jackonville, FL.
+Brian is currently a trombone player in the US Navy stationed at the US Naval Forces Europe Band in Naples, Italy.